AVV-IIC/IIC7.0/assets/celebrations/international_women's_day/README.md

 - Objective :
 Empower women by celebrating achievements and fostering dialogue on roles in cybersecurity.

--Benefits in terms of learning/skill/knowledge obtained National Youth Day inspired leadership, service & unity, honoring youth achievers, NSS volunteers & ideals of great leaders for nation-building.
+- Benefits in terms of learning/skill/knowledge obtained National Youth Day inspired leadership, service & unity, honoring youth achievers, NSS volunteers & ideals of great leaders for nation-building.